CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/tb_1.md

 If you're not sure what kind of Project to choose, reach out to your personal tutor as soon as possible.

-If you still need help after talking to your tutor, [contact Shawn, Andrew and Sarah](/contact).
+If you still need help after talking to your tutor, [contact the project Unit Director](/contact).

 ## Confirming a Project